 Faking the Dead: Adam does this for her when she is about to be killed by Yalta.
 She returns in the next season on a mission in Moscow.

-Heroic Sacrifice: Dies in a hotel explosion, while trying to rescue the Home Minister.
+Heroic Sacrifice: Dies in a hotel explosion, while trying to rescue the Home Secretary.

 Senior Intel Analyst for Section D in series six and seven.
 Had previously served in the same role before retiring prior to the start of the series.
 Harry initially seeks her out because her flat is located on top of a decommisioned bioweapons lab which the team members use to interrogate intelligence operatives who might know of an antidote to a viral outbreak.
 During this, he re-recruits her to the section.
 Dies at the end of series seven, when the conventional detonator of a just-disarmed suitcase nuke goes off in her face.